w3f/Grants-Program/applications/klevoya_fuzzer.md

 #### Prior work

-We have already developed a generic, coverage guided WASM binary fuzzer.
-The diagram below shows the general architecture of the fuzzer (the section in the red dotted line denotes the scope of work for this grant application):
+We have already developed a generic, coverage guided WASM binary smart contract fuzzer.
+The diagram below shows the general architecture of the smart contract fuzzer (the section in the red dotted line denotes the scope of work for this grant application):

 ![fuzzer_arch2](https://user-images.githubusercontent.com/8709186/119012917-60797800-b98e-11eb-9c50-ce7ab80c9a64.png)